cybertraining-dsc/sp21-599-356/project/index.md

 ## 3. Datasets

-As described, weather datasets like temperature and precipitation, price datasets of other energy resources like crude oil and coal, and economic indicators like exchange rate are used in this project for forecasting NG demand.
+As described, weather datasets like temperature and precipitation, price datasets of other energy resources like crude oil and coal, and economic indicators like exchange rate are used in this project for forecasting NG demand and supply.

 There is an NG supply dataset [^10] from a public data portal in South Korea.
 It includes four years from 2016 to 2019 of regional monthly NG supply in the nine different cities of South Korea.
 In addition, climate data such as temperature and precipitation [^11] for the same period can be obtained from the Korea Meteorological Administration.
 Similarly, data on the price of four types of crude oil [^12] and various types of coal price datasets per month [^13] are also available through corresponding agencies.
 Finally, the Won-Dollar exchange rate dataset [^14] with the same period is used.

-As mentioned above, each dataset has monthly information.
+As mentioned above, each dataset has monthly information and also has average values instead of the NG supply dataset.
 It is regionally separated or combined according to the test scenario.
 For example, the NG supply dataset has nine different cities.
 One column of cities is split from the original dataset and merged with another regional dataset like temperature or precipitation.
-On the other hand, in the case of the scenario, where a national dataset is needed, the summation value of all column data is created and used for it.
+On the other hand, each regional value's summation is utilized in a scenario where a national dataset is needed.

 The dataset is applied differently for each scenario.
-In the scenario one, all dataset such as crude oil price, coal price, exchange rate, and regional temperature and precipitation are merged with regional dataset, especially seoul city.
-For the scenario two, all climate dataset are used with regional dataset.
-Only temperature dataset is utilized with regional dataset in the scenario three.
-In addition, in the scenario four, all cases are the same as in the scenario one, but the timesteps are changed to two months.
-Finally, national dataset is used for the scenario five.
+In scenario one, all datasets such as crude oil price, coal price, exchange rate, and regional temperature and precipitation are merged with regional dataset, especially Seoul.
+For scenario two, all climate datasets are used with the regional dataset.
+Only temperature dataset is utilized with regional dataset in scenario three.
+In addition, in scenario four, all cases are the same as in scenario one, but the timesteps are changed to two months.
+Finally, the national dataset is used for scenario five.

 ![Figure 1](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/each_factors.png)